usfpgsc/usfpgsc.github.io/_pages/about.md

 ---

 ## Applied Mathematician.
 Statistician.
-Scientist
+Data Scientist

-I am a Biostatistics Doctoral Student in The Shulich School of Medicine & Dentistry at The University of Western Ontario.
+I'm a Ph.D Candidate in Biostatistics at Western University.
+I completed my Master's in Applied Mathematics at The University of Waterloo.

-My research interests surround the application of mathematics to medical science.
-Lately, I have become increasingly interested in computational statistics, Bayesian methods, and what has begun to be described as data science.
+My research involves Bayesian methods and machine learning for optimally dosing patients with drugs.

-In the past, I have worked on topics in mathematical biology.
-I am still interested in these topics, but I am not actively participating in any research.
+I'm a big fan of open source software and reproducible science.

 I play a lot of chess.